 Why are we putting a Glossary on our website?

-Partly because we’re lawyers and we really do sometimes speak a different language from normal people.
+Partly because I’m a lawyer and lawyers sometimes speak a different language from normal people.
 So this can be helpful.

 But bankruptcy is a very foreign idea to most people and the words used in the bankruptcy world can be confusing.